CLIUtils/CLI11/book/chapters/config.md

 ```

 The key is that the closing of the multiline string must be at the end of a line
 and match the starting 3 quote sequence.
+Multiline sequences using `"""` allow
+escape sequences.
+Following [TOML](https://toml.io/en/v1.0.0#string) with the
+addition of allowing '\0' for a null character, and binary Strings described in
+the next section.
+This same formatting also applies to single line strings.
+Multiline strings are not allowed as part of an array.

 ### Binary Strings

 Config files have a binary conversion capability, this is mainly to support
 writing config files but can be used by user generated files as well.
 Strings
 with the form `B"(XXXXX)"` will convert any characters inside the parenthesis
-with the form \xHH to the equivalent binary value.
+with the form `\xHH` to the equivalent binary value.
 The HH are hexadecimal
 characters.
 Characters not in this form will be translated as given.
 If argument
 values with unprintable characters are used to generate a config file this
 binary form will be used in the output string.